BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/01_LinuxBasicCommands.md

 **Questions:**

 - Which is the difference between the two `mv` commands?
+- Do you remember what "." mean from the first questions?
+- And ".."?

 ⚠️ **REMINDER:** ⚠️ LINUX DOES NOT REQUIRE FILE EXTENSIONS